tropicbliss/chippy/README.md

 # chippy

-A simple and lightweight CHIP-8 emulator
+A simple and lightweight CHIP-8 emulator implementing the SUPER-CHIP specification with keyboard and sound support

 ## Compiling from source